Gricad/calcul/_drafts/2017-04-13-nix-tutorial.markdown

 Moreover, thanks to profile, a single user can easyly switch between different configurations.

-It's time to create your first profile :
+Let's start using Nix with our new "tuto-jdev" profile.
+Make sure you're using the right profile :
 {% highlight bash %}
 nix-env --switch-profile $NIX_USER_PROFILE_DIR/tuto-jdev
 {% endhighlight%}